sbarthelemy/collada-dom/Readme.txt

 P           Toggle animation
 F1          Toggle full screen

-W           Move camera closer to the focus point = zoom in S           Move camera away from the focus point = zoom out A           Move camera and focus point to the left
+W           Move camera closer to the focus point, zoom in S           Move camera away from the focus point, zoom out A           Move camera and focus point to the left
 D           Move camera and focus point to the right Space       Move camera and focus point to the up